-Procedure: Criminal record screening for students undertaking clinical placements in health facilities
+Procedure: Criminal record screening for students undertaking clinical placements

 To advise students of the procedures they must follow for criminal record screening if undertaking clinical placements in health facilities.

 - Students who successfully apply for a program where a clinical placement in a health facility is compulsory under the program requirements, are provided with relevant information at the time the University offers a place in that program and are informed of the requirement to submit their application to the Australian Federal Police (AFP) (https://afpnationalpolicechecks.converga.com.au/).

 - Students electing to undertake a course requiring clinical placement in a health facility, where clinical placement is not a compulsory requirement of their program, are informed of the requirement to submit their application to the AFP at the earliest possible time after they have enrolled in the course.

 - Students submit the ‘National Police Check (NPC) Application Form’ to the AFP directly and are responsible for any costs incurred in undertaking the criminal history check.

 - A ‘Name Check’ is sufficient to meet the requirements of the ACT and NSW governments and the legislation outlined in the Criminal record screening for students undertaking placements policy.
 Students select code number 19 (Child/Aged/Disabled Care provider/worker) under Section 8 of the NPC Application Form.